-Provided that a company which is a subsidiary of a company, not being a private company, shall be deemed to be public company for the purposes of this Act even where such subsidiary company continues to be a private company in its articles
+Provided that a company which is a subsidiary of a company, not being a private company, shall be deemed to be a public company for the purposes of this Act even where such subsidiary company continues to be a private company in its articles

 As per section 3 (1) (a), a public company may be formed for any lawful purpose by seven or more persons, by subscribing their names or his name to a memorandum and complying with the requirements of this Act in respect of registration.

 A public company may be said to be an association consisting of not less than 7 members, which is registered under the Act.
 In principle, any member of the public who is willing to pay the price may acquire shares in or debentures of it.
 The securities of a public company may be quoted on a Stock Exchange.
 The number of members is not limited to two hundred.
-It may be noted that in case of a public company, the articles do not contain the restrictions provided in Sections 2(68) of the Act.
+It may be noted that in the case of a public company, the articles do not contain the restrictions provided in Sections 2(68) of the Act.